Ralim/IronOS/Documentation/DebugMenu.md

 # Debugging Menu

 In this firmware there is extra debugging information hidden under an extra menu.
-This is accessed by holding the rear (B) button on the iron while it is on the home screen.
+This is accessed by holding the rear (-/B) button on the iron while it is on the home screen.

 This menu is meant to be simple, so it has no fancy GUI animations.

-To move through the menu use the front (A) button.
+To move through the menu use the front (+/A) button.
-To exit, use the rear (B) button again.
+To exit, use the rear (-/B) button again.

 ## Menu items